 Reinstall The Applications

 Skype, Zoom, and AnyDesk are examples of programs that you might have on your PC that use your speakers and microphone.
 These applications cause high usage errors in your audio device graph isolation.
-To resolve this issue, you must delete and reinstall such applications on your PC.
+To resolve this issue, delete and reinstall such applications on your PC.

 Is Windows Audio Device Graph Isolation Process a virus?